limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 ![non-exist.png](/assets/images/posts/cyberry-walkthrough/cyberry-5.png)

-_If the user exists but the password is not valid:_
+_If the user exists and the password is invalid:_

 ![exist.png](/assets/images/posts/cyberry-walkthrough/cyberry-6.png)